dn280786lea/cars/README.md

 - home page with a general description of the services provided by the company.
   Styling and design is at your discretion.
-- a page containing a catalogue
+- a page containing a catalog
-- a page with ads that have been added to the user's favourites The external The appearance of the application should consist of a sidebar and a viewing area.
+- a page with ads that have been added to the user's favourite The external The appearance of the application should consist of a sidebar and a viewing area.

 Create a routing using React Router.
 The application should have the following
 routes:

-- `"/"` - the home page with a general description of the services provided by the company
+- `"/home"` - the home page with a general description of the services provided by the company
-- `"/catalogue"` - a page containing a catalogue of cars of different configurations
+- `"/catalog"` - a page containing a catalogue of cars of different configurations
-- `"/favourites"` - a page with ads that have been added by the user to favourites
+- `"/favourite"` - a page with ads that have been added by the user to favourites

 Advert